swilli21/UVA2024Capstone/README.md

 -- Use Big Query to connect to the database

--- Use NLP techniques to extract keywords
+-- (optional) Use NLP techniques to extract keywords

--- Once list of potential keywords are generated, use TF-IDF to assign respective weights
+-- (optional) Once list of potential keywords are generated, use TF-IDF to assign respective weights

 -- Create SQLDatabase instance and SQLDatabaseChain

 -- Define your natural language query

 -- Generate SQL and execute query/question out

+-- Initialize Google Cloud aiplatform client that will be used to create and send requests to the MedLM model to summary rag text from the generated sql.

 # Evaluation